Skip to main content

 The Roles feature allows you to assign a job role to a user that outlines a required set of skills for that role.
 The user then needs to seek out training to meet those skill requirements.
 This means that reporting begins as soon as the role is assigned and can measure training that occurs inside or outside your Tribal Habits portal.

-FEATURE ACCESS - ACTIVE OR CREATOR 50 PLAN OR LARGER
+THIS FEATURE REQUIRES AN ACTIVE 50 PLAN OR LARGER

-Please note that the Roles feature is only available on Active 50, Creator 50 or higher plans.
-This feature is not available on Starter 10, Creator 10 or lower plans.
-Please contact our team at [email protected] if you would like access to this feature but it is not activated on your plan.
+Please note that the Roles feature is only available on Active 50 or larger plans.
+This feature is not available on smaller plans (such as Starter) or legacy plans (older monthly plans).
+Please contact our team at [email protected] if you would like access to this feature but it is not activated in your portal.

 How do I enable the Roles feature?